ibm-cloud-docs/BlockStorage/accessing-block-storage-windows.md

    - On the Initiator IP list, select the IP address of the host.
    - On the Target Portal IP list, select the IP of device interface.
    - Click **Enable CHAP log on** check box
-   - Enter the Name and Target secret values that were obtained from the portal and click **OK**.
+   - Enter the Name and Target secret values that were obtained from the console and click **OK**.
    - Click **OK** on the Connect To Target window to go back to the Properties window.

 5. Click **Properties**.
 In the Properties dialog box, click **Add Session** again to add the second path.
 6. In the Connect to Target window, select the **Enable multi-path** check box.
 Click **Advanced**.
 7. In the Advanced Settings window,
    - On the Local adapter list, select Microsoft iSCSI Initiator.
-   - On the Initiator IP list, select the IP address corresponding to the host.
+   - On the Initiator IP list, select the IP address that corresponds to the host.
 In this case, you are connecting two network interfaces on the storage device to a single network interface on the host.
 Therefore, this interface is the same as the one that was provided for the first session.
    - On the Target Portal IP list, select the IP address for the second data interface that is enabled on the storage device.

-     You can find the second IP address in the {{site.data.keyword.blockstorageshort}} Details screen in the [{{site.data.keyword.slportal}}](https://control.softlayer.com/){: external}.
+     You can find the second IP address in the {{site.data.keyword.blockstorageshort}} Details screen in the [{{site.data.keyword.cloud_notm}} console](https://{DomainName}/classic/storage){: external}.
       {: tip}
    - Click **Enable CHAP log on** check box
-   - Enter the Name and Target secret values that were obtained from the portal and click **OK**.
+   - Enter the Name and Target secret values that were obtained from the console and click **OK**.
    - Click **OK** on the Connect To Target window to go back to the Properties window.
 8. Now the Properties window displays more than one session within the Identifier pane.
 You have more than one session into the iSCSI storage.

    If your host has multiple interfaces that you want to connect to the ISCSI storage, you can set up another connection with the IP address of the other NIC in the Initiator IP field.
-However, be sure to authorize the second initiator IP address in the [{{site.data.keyword.slportal}}](https://control.softlayer.com/){: external} before you attempt to make the connection.
+However, be sure to authorize the second initiator IP address in the [{{site.data.keyword.cloud}} console](https://{DomainName}/classic/storage){: external} before you attempt to make the connection.
    {:note}
 9. In the Properties window, click **Devices** to open the Devices window.
 The device interface name start with `mpio`. <br/>
   ![Devices](/images/Devices.png)